jolibrain/joliGEN/docs/source/multi_dataset.rst

 - if a child dataset already has ``testA`` or ``testA*`` directories, use those predefined test sets;
+- pass ``--no-auto-test-holdout`` to disable generated holdouts entirely for datasets without predefined test sets;
-- if a child dataset has no predefined test set, generate a reproducible true holdout under the generator output directory;
+- if a child dataset has no predefined test set and has at least ``--auto-test-min-images`` training rows, generate a reproducible true holdout under the generator output directory;
+- if a child dataset has fewer than ``--auto-test-min-images`` training rows, skip automatic test-set creation for that dataset.
+The default is ``1000``; pass ``--auto-test-min-images 0`` to attempt automatic holdout creation for every dataset;
 - generated holdouts use absolute paths back to source images and masks, so source datasets are not modified;
 - generated training paths exclude frames used by the sampled test